Co-opted Governor and Co - Chair of Governing Body (voted September 2019 and re-elected September 2020)

-In September 2019 I was voted Co-Chair of the Governing body.
+In September 2019 I was voted Co-Chair of the Governing body and re-elected in September 2020.
 I am also Chair of the Resources Committee and Vice Chair of the Standards Committee.
 I am Link Governor for Numeracy, Science and provide oversize of the Pupil and Sports Premiums.

 I have over a decade of experience within the educational technology sector and have held senior roles with organisations providing curriculum support materials, online education delivery, and assessment and management information systems.